2019 Apostle Islands Trip

 - NO ILLEGAL DRUGS WILL BE ALLOWED.

-- Participants are responsible for their own camping and cooking.
-However, arrangements to "group cook" dinner each night are being developed.
-Individuals are on their own for breakfast, lunch and snacks.
-Current meal plan for dinners -
+Participants are responsible for their own camping and cooking.
+However, we will coordinate "group cook" dinner each night for those that wish to participate.
+Breakfast, lunch and snacks are on your own.
+Meal plan for dinners:

-- Black bears are active in the Apostle Islands and occasionally present a problem.
-You do not want any food, toiletry or clothing that smells of food in your tent.
-Steel bear boxes are provided at the campsite and must be used.
+Black bears are active in the Apostle Islands and occasionally present a problem.
+Do not put any food, toiletry or clothing that smells of food in your tent.
+Steel bear boxes are provided at the group campsite and must be used.

 Trip Goal: The trip goal is to have a fun, safe outing.
 Because of the nature of Lake Superior, safety will be the primary factor.
 Due to possible weather and wind conditions on Lake Superior, there is no guarantee that events or activities will happen as planned.
 Participants must be flexible and be prepared for changes in events and timing.
 The trip leaders are in charge of this trip and will have final authority over trips, activities, participants and equipment.
 If a participant's ability, kayak or equipment is deemed not suitable for Lake Superior, the person will not be allowed on the trip.All participants must have and wear a PFD (personal flotation device) while paddling.

 * Training Tip!
 Water jugs can be filled with water and put in your kayak to give the feel of paddling a loaded boat as training for local paddles.
 Start saving empty milk cartons and other plastic liquid containers of all sizes.
 One gallon of water weights approximately 8 lbs.
 Nominal water will be carried during the trip to personal preference.
 Purified water from Lake Superior is recommended to replenish water reserves during the trip.